alexchenuw/devopslabs/Lab-24/README.md

 kubectl get ingress
 ```

-* now tell Instructor Alex the ip address to add the DNS resource record

 *  access both FQDN from your browser